Kytolly/WorldWander/README.md

 ## 🎓 Bibtex
-👋 If you find this code helpful for your research, please cite:
+👋 If you find this code useful for your research, we would appreciate it if you could cite:
 ```
 XXX
 ```